Department of English

 ENGL 490, Writing Internship, 3 Units

-This course provides practical application of the writing skills learned in the classroom.
-Internships are arranged individually for the students and supervised directly by the instructor.
-Experiences may include working for publishers, magazines, public relations firms, and other organizations in which writing is emphasized.
+This course allows for practical application of the writing skills learned in the classroom.
+Internships are arranged individually for students and supervised directly by the instructor.
+Experiences may include working for publishers, magazines, public relations firms, or other organizations in which writing is emphasized.
 Enrollment is contingent upon department approval.
+Meets the General Education Requirement: Integrative and Applied Learning.

 ENGL 491, Teaching Assistantship, 1-3 Units